MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 - The Windows Enterprise E3 or E5 subscription lapsed, was removed, or hasn't been applied.
 - Windows Pro was never activated activated.

-### Common problems with Activation
+### Activation pane errors

-The following are common issues experiences with Windows Enterprise E3 or E5 subscription:
+The following are errors that can occur in the Activation pane with Windows Enterprise E3 or E5 subscriptions:

 - **Windows Pro isn't activated**